Skip to main content

 Durable Executions

-A Durable Execution is an programming abstraction with an interruption agnostic definition resulting in an interruption transparent execution.
+A Durable Execution is a programming abstraction with an interruption agnostic definition resulting in an interruption transparent execution.
 The defining characteristic of Durable Executions is that they are both interruption agnostic as well as interruption transparent-simply being one or the other is not sufficient.

 Interruption